 The overall Street perspective also leaves a lot to be desired.
 In the last three months, the stock has received four hold ratings.
 This is versus only two more bullish Buy calls.
 Meanwhile, the average price target stands at $57 (8% upside potential).
 See what other Top Analysts are saying about USB.

-Warren Buffett Stocks to Buy: Bank of New York Mellon (BK)
+Warren Buffett Stocks: Bank of New York Mellon (BK)

-Buffett has now ramped up his holding of this financial stock by 4% to $3.49 billion.
-This makes Bank of New York Mellon Corp (NYSE:BK) the 10th biggest stock in Berkshire’s portfolio.
+Buffett has now ramped up his holding of this financial stock by 4% to $3.2 billion.
+This makes Bank of New York Mellon Corp (NYSE:BK) the tenth-biggest stock in Berkshire’s portfolio.
 Although Buffett has held BK since 2010, he began to pour money into the stock in 2017 with two 50% increases.
-Since then it’s been a constant build up.
+Since then, it has been a constant build up.

 Analysts, on the other hand, are evenly divided between Hold and Buy.
 One five-star analyst in the bull camp is Vining Sparks Marty Mosby (Profile & Recommendations).
 He sees a compelling investment opportunity right now.
 “BK currently trades at a 13x price-to-earnings multiple, and we believe its expected earnings per share growth could reduce its multiple down to below 12x.
 We believe this valuation is too low for a bank currently producing 25% return- on-tangible common equity.”